 Our master’s degree teacher preparation program in elementary education complements Trinity’s other programs in early childhood education, including our bachelor’s degree program in elementary education offered in conjunction with the College of Arts and Sciences.

 3 credits EDCC 530 Education of Exceptional Children and YouthSurveys major areas of exceptionality and legislated standards for special education and related services for students with special needs.
 Topics include inclusive education and collaboration between special educators, regular educators, related service providers, volunteers and parents.
 Also individual education programs (IEP) are examined in relation to students' needs and learning styles.
 The field experiences and observations are integral components of this course.

 3 credits EDCC 541 Foundations of Education and the Art of Teaching and LearningExamines current theory and practice in the processes of teaching and learning.
 These processes are embedded in human development, learning and motivational theories, and learning assessment.
 The social/cultural factors that have an impact on teaching and learning are also studied.
 This course will focus on topics of interest for educational psychologists as well as teachers and other professionals working with students.
 The course reviews theories of learning and styles of teaching from the most traditional to the latest innovations in the field.
 Classroom management techniques and strategies are studied and teacher candidates are required to analyze these and develop a classroom management plan.
 Field observations are a component of this course.

-3 credits EDTE 622 Teaching for Scientific InquiryExamines early childhood and elementary science education methods, curriculum materials, and teaching strategies.
+Prerequisites: EDCC 510, EDCC 530, and EDCC 541 EDTE 622 Teaching for Scientific InquiryExamines elementary science education methods, curriculum materials, and teaching strategies.
 Emphasis is on teaching strategies and materials that encou rage exploration and guided discovery and on the integration of scientific inquiry across the curriculum.
 The implications of research and theory to the teaching of science are considered.
 An activity-centered approach is used to study topics in science.
 The field experience is an integral component of the course.
 A grade of B or higher is required to advance.

 Prerequisites: EDCC 510, EDCC 530, and EDCC 541 EDTE 627 Literacy Assessment and Instruction for Emergent and Early ReadersPrepares beginning teachers to instruct young children (Pre-K-Grade 3) in reading, writing, and the language arts.
 Current theories of reading acquisition and the reading process are discussed in order to provide a theoretical foundation for the practical work.
-Students learn how to use informal assessments and knowledge of the paths of literacy development to create lesson plans targeting the cutting edge of student learning.
+Students learn how to use informal assessments and knowledge of the paths of literacy development to create lesson plans targeting the "cutting edge" of student learning.
 Strategies and procedures for fostering each of the five recognized elements of strong reading instruction: phonics, phonemic awareness, comprehension, vocabulary, and fluency as well as the teaching of writing, spelling, listening, and speaking will be introduced and practiced.
 Strategies for fostering engagement and motivation in literacy activities will be infused throughout the course.
 Course content also includes principles of planning, classroom organization, and management to meet the needs of diverse learners.
 Candidates coach a beginning reader.
 The field experience is an integral component of this course.
 A grade of B or higher is required to advance.